bsmith89/StrainFacts-manuscript/doc/submission.md

 <!--
-TODO: Subset bibliography
+Things to do for v0.2:

 TODO: Re-construct vector figures: Use vector export from Jupyter; drop background colors, borders around legends, etc.
 TODO: Use hats on estimated parameters?
 TODO: Rasterize pcolormesh
 TODO: Add strain assembly citations to: [@Vicedomini2021; @Quince2021]
 TODO: Add [@Olekhnovich2021]
+TODO: Consider linking Zenodo for both sfacts and manuscript repos.
+TODO: Re-analyze SCG data where the sparsity of the consensus genotypes is also considered in the scg-inferred comparison (so that low-coverage metagenotypes don't get an advantage due to the masking)
+TODO: Homogeneous, private use hardware for benchmarking runtimes.
+TODO: CPU/GPU written out on first use?
+OR GPU _not_ written out in abstract?
+TODO: "Conflicts" vs. "Competing Interests"
+TODO: Upload SCG dataset to SRA

 Rendering checklist:

+TODO: Rename supplementary figures (e.g. from 8, 9, 10 to S1-3) in both
+captions and inlined citations.
+(Find/Replace works well.
+Be sure catch both Figure and Fig)
 TODO: Split out supplementary, by save-as a new DOCX and then remove the other parts.
 TODO: Upgrade "Supplementary Materials" to Title style.
 TODO: Split References into Supp. and non-supp parts (manually, since not numbered)
 TODO: Replace title/authors with cover-page from static DOCX
 TODO: Add page-break afer abstract
-TODO: Rename supplementary figures (e.g. from 8, 9, 10 to S1-3) in both
-captions and inlined citations.
 TODO: Figure placement (one of): Move figures up or down to minimize whitespace, OR move all figure legends to after the references and remove the images themselves.